Doctors Note Logo

 Important Advocacy: Understanding Your Medical Rights

-Federal laws such as the ADA, FMLA, and Rehabilitation Act protect your right to request reasonable accommodations for narcolepsy and to work free from disability-based harassment.
+Narcolepsy is a recognized disability under federal law, giving you strong workplace protections.
+The ADA, FMLA, and Rehabilitation Act safeguard your right to request reasonable accommodations and work free from disability-based harassment or bullying.

 answer background